 Free museums.
 The following list of museums have free admission.
 All are closed on Christmas Day and New Year’s Day and may close early (or completely) the day before.

-- Center for Wooden Boats on South Lake Union is a hub of hands-on learning.
+- Center for Wooden Boats in Seattle on South Lake Union is a hub of hands-on learning.
 Walk the docks, explore the boats, and browse the exhibits.
 Gallery open Tues – Sun 10:00am-5:00pm.
 Boat Rental Livery Open Sat – Sun 10:00am-5:00pm or sunset.

 - The Bill & Melinda Gates Foundation Discovery Center near Seattle Center aims to motivate and inspire people to take action through displays and interactive exhibits intended to spark conversation about global and local issues.
 Open Tues – Sat, 10 am to 5 pm.